FreeMasen/coverage-example/README.md

 ## 5. Setup the env varianbles

-We tell cargo to use our script instead of rustc direction by setting the env variable `RUSTC_WRAPPER` and disable incremental compilation by setting the  `CARGO_INCREMENTAL` env variable to 0
+We tell cargo to use our script instead of rustc directly by setting the env variable `RUSTC_WRAPPER` and disable incremental compilation by setting the `CARGO_INCREMENTAL` env variable to 0

 ```sh
 export RUSTC_WRAPPER="$PWD/wrap.sh"